cavaunpeu/willwolf.io-source/content/articles/mean-field-variational-bayes.md

 # Summing up

-Mean-Field Variational Bayes' is an iterative optimization algorithm for maximizing a lower-bound of the marginal likelihood of some data $\mathbf{X}$ under a given model with latent variables $\mathbf{Z}$.
+Mean-Field Variational Bayes is an iterative optimization algorithm for maximizing a lower-bound of the marginal likelihood of some data $\mathbf{X}$ under a given model with latent variables $\mathbf{Z}$.
 It accomplishes task by positing a factorized variational distribution over all latent variables $\mathbf{Z}$ and parameters $\theta$, then computes, *analytically*, the algebraic forms and parameters of each factor which maximize this bound.

 In practice, this process can be cumbersome and labor-intensive.
 As such, in recent years, "black-box variational inference" techniques were born, which *fix* the forms of each factor $q_j(\mathbf{Z}_j)$, then optimize its parameters via gradient descent.